jcnevess/loopstudios-landing/README.md

-# Frontend Mentor - Loopstudios landing page solution
+# Loopstudios landing page solution

-This is a solution to the [Loopstudios landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw).

 It is developed with HTML, CSS and Javascript and build with eleventy.